-- Make the home senior friendly – this means making the home as fall proof as possible, accommodating for disabilities (physical and cognitive) and installing the proper equipment that is needed to make it as safe as possible.
+- Make the home senior friendly – this means removing as many fall hazards as possible, accommodating for disabilities (physical and cognitive) and installing the proper equipment that is needed to make it as safe as possible.
 This includes things like grab bars, any of the variety of chair aids available on Amazon, Bed Rail Safety Side Guard if needed, the Nighthawk Plug-in Carbon Monoxide and Explosive Gas Alarm and other safety products.
 Of course, the products you purchase and install are to meet the specific needs of the home’s occupant(s).

 - Take advantage of technology – we are so fortunate to live in these times of such high tech advances.
 Of course, they only can work for us if we can afford them!
 But if you can – take advantage of things such as Alexa and Google Home devices, iGuardStove which automatically shuts off gas stoves, all the amazing wearables such as GPS enabled watches with built in fall alerts.
 These are just a few of the wonderful high tech products that can make any home safer and more comfortable for seniors.

 - Take advantage of home delivery services – there’s much more available these days then just Meals on Wheels.
 There are meal kit programs such as Hello Fresh and Freshley for seniors who are still willing and able to prepare their own fresh meals.
 Specialty meal delivery services like Silver Cuisine and Diet-to-Go which can deliver prepared meals tailored to your specific diet.
-And of course, deliver services from companies like Amazon which can fullfill orders for almost everything from toilet paper to cat food!
+And of course, delivery services for grocery shopping (like Instacart) or buying from companies like Amazon which can fulfill orders for almost everything from toilet paper to cat food!

 - Take advantage of transportation services – there are some communities that offer transportation services for seniors and I would urge you to contact your local senior centers for information about such programs in your areas.
 You can read our article on Where Can Senior Citizens Get Free Rides for some information as well.
 But also be aware with the availability of Uber and Lyft – the ability to pay for transportation these days from almost anywhere is quite easy.